icos-project/NodeFeatureDiscovery/README.md

 # Legal
 The Node Feauture Discovery is released under the Apache license.
-Copyright © 2022-2024 NCSRD.
+Copyright © 2022-2024  ICOS Consortium.
 All rights reserved.

 🇪🇺 This work has received funding from the European Union's HORIZON research and innovation programme under grant agreement No. 101070177.